Indy Boonen

-Indy Zeb Boonen (born 4 January 1999) is a Belgian professional footballer who plays as a winger for Oostende in the Belgian First Division A.
+Indy Zeb Boonen (born 4 January 1999) is a Belgian professional footballer who plays as a winger for Challenger Pro League club Lokeren-Temse.

 Club career

 Boonen began his career with Genk but was released in the summer of 2014.
 He signed a three-year contract with English club Manchester United as a 16-year-old in February 2015.
 He trained with the first team on occasion, but rejected the club's offer of a new contract in 2018 and left to return to Belgium with K.V.
 Oostende that June.
 He made his professional debut for Oostende in a 2–1 Belgian First Division A win over Royal Excel Mouscron on 28 July 2018, coming on as an injury-time substitute for Richairo Živković.
 He scored his first professional goal in a 1–1 draw away to S.V.
 Zulte Waregem on 1 December 2018.
 He finished the season with a total of three goals in 24 league appearances for the club.

+Boonen played several months for Super League Greece 2 club Panachaiki during the first half of 2024, making four appearances.
+In June 2024, he returned to Belgium, signing with Challenger Pro League club Lokeren-Temse on a one-year contract with an option for an additional year.

 Personal life

 Boonen is the son of former professional footballer Jacky Boonen.
-His brother Seppe is also a footballer, who currently plays for K. Patro Eisden Maasmechelen.
+His brother Seppe is also a footballer, who most recently played for Patro Eisden.
 Like Indy, Seppe spent time in Manchester United's youth academy.
 Seppe began his career as a goalkeeper, but has since changed to being a forward.